 Some other serious complications may arise:

-If you want to schedule your consultation or have any questions about private colposcopy treatment and cost, please call our doctors at 02074991991 or book an appointment online.
+If you want to schedule your consultation or have any questions about the colposcopy cost and test, please call our doctors at 02074991991 or book an appointment online.